What Are the Essential Security Features for Charity Auction Software?

 Admin Permission Controls

 Not everyone needs access to all donor information.
-Around 60% of data breaches involve insider threats, and a large share of those are linked to error, carelessness, or negligence.
-Permission controls let you assign different access levels—who can view full donor contact details, export donor lists, or process refunds.
+A significant share of data breaches involve insider threats linked to error, carelessness, or negligence.
+Permission controls let you assign different access levels, who can view full donor contact details, export donor lists, or process refunds.
 For example, administrators might have full access while volunteers can only check in guests and process payments without viewing donor history.

 Real-Time Invoice Monitoring